wp-plugins/wunderground/readme.txt

 <h4>Using the `[forecast]` Shortcode</h4>
 If you're a maniac for shortcodes, and you want all control all the time, this is a good way to use it.
+ *   list of supported parameters: source, location, measurement, caption,
+ *   numdays, linkdays, datelabel, todaylabel, cache, class, highlow, iconset.

 `[forecast location="Tokyo, Japan" caption="Weather for Tokyo" measurement='F' todaylabel="Today" datelabel="date('m/d/Y')" highlow='%%high%%&deg;/%%low%%&deg;' numdays="3" iconset="Cartoon" class="css_table_class"]`

 <strong>The shortcode supports the following settings:</strong>

+* `source="wunderground"` - Can be "wunderground" or "accuweather", more sources to come
 * `location="Tokyo, Japan"` - Use any city/state combo or US/Canada ZIP code
 * `caption="Weather for Tokyo"` - Add a caption to your table (it's like a title)
 * `measurement='F'` - Choose Fahrenheit or Celsius by using "F" or "C"